Cyb3rDudu/tailscale-pia-router/DNS_SETUP.md

 # DNS cache size
 cache-size=1000

-# Forward .catdev.io domains to Pi-hole for local services
-server=/catdev.io/10.36.0.101

-# Forward all other queries to Cloudflare DNS (devices will route this through VPN)
+# Forward ALL queries to Cloudflare DNS (devices will route this through VPN)
 # Using public DNS that is accessible from container
 server=1.1.1.1
 server=1.0.0.1